Order: Lepidoptera || Family: Noctuidae

 Scientific Name: Epiglaea apiata (Grote)

-Notes: This member of the cutworm group appears quite consistently each year on Maine cranberry beds, but rarely do its numbers—independent of other caterpillar pests—reach threshold levels [one exception to that was during the 2015 season when numbers in the 30 to 100+ per 25 sweeps were being picked up].
+Notes: This member of the cutworm group appears quite consistently each year on Maine cranberry beds, but rarely do its numbers—independent of other caterpillar pests—reach threshold levels [two exceptions to that occurred during the 2015 and 2019 seasons when numbers in the 30 to 100+ per 25 sweeps were being picked up].
 When added to False Armyworm counts, however, the threshold for Maine growers is frequently surpassed.
 Each blossomworm that matures destroys many cranberry blossoms (while still in the bud stage), and once they are half grown, they switch from feeding during the daytime to feeding mostly at night.
 They overwinter as eggs, deposited singly in October on fallen leaves or pieces of dead vine on the floor of the bed.
 In Maine, they begin to hatch by the end of May; a few weeks later than that following a Late-Water (LW) flood.
 [See also pages 16-17 of Cranberry Insects of the Northeast by A.L.
 Averill & M.M.
 Sylvia (1998) – There is a nice photo of the moth on page 16 of that book.
 The moths are around during harvest.]

 Sweepnet ‘First Dates’ (for detecting the young caterpillars in Maine): 6/2/2000, 6/8/01, 5/29/02, 5/24/06, 6/6/07, 5/14/09 and 5/27/2015 (Average of these = May 29th)